Open Road (Gary Barlow song): Background

 Following the release of "So Help Me Girl", Barlow announced that 'Open Road' would be the last single to be released from the album in Europe.
 However, following its release, 'Open Road' peaked at No. 7 on the UK Singles Chart as well as becoming his third fourth consecutive top-two single in Lithuania and fourth song to chart in Ireland and Germany, respectively.
 After the single was released Barlow's record label began the process of preparing the recording of a second album.
 However, his next single, "Stronger", only reached No. 16 on the UK Singles Chart, and as such, 'Open Road' is viewed as his last successful single, until the release of 2010 single Shame and Barlow's third No. 1 single on the UK Singles Chart, "Sing" in 2012.
 Barlow himself regards Open Road as "the best song on the album".

 Critical reception

-A reviewer from Music Week rated "Open Road" five out of five, adding, "The one shining light from his disappointing solo album is a comforting assurance that Barlow can still live up to the potential that Back For Good promised."
+A reviewer from Music Week gave "Open Road" a full score of five out of five, adding, "The one shining light from his disappointing solo album is a comforting assurance that Barlow can still live up to the potential that Back For Good promised."
 The magazine's Alan Jones noted the samples from Mr. Mister's 1985 hit "Kyrie", saying, "It's a ploy that works well, however, giving this mid-tempo plodder an instant familiarity.
 Gary contributes a fine vocal, and the whole thing gels very nicely, providing a potential pause in the downward spiral of his recent singles."